yencarnacion/unattended-linux-kickstart/README.md

 ```

 ## Other notes
-If a different hostname is desired, remember to change to the
+If a different hostname is desired, remember to change the
 hostname in the ks.cfg file and the .sh file.
 Also, remember
-to change disk name.
+to change the disk name.

 ## Notes for the future
 Remember for centos